shanyusuen/genreClassification/README.md

 attach labels to data and split into test and data files using create_partitions.py for example:

-create_partitions.py -o output -f MSD_JMIR_SPECTRAL_ALL_All.arff -l LabelsTopMAGD -s TrainingSplitsTopMAGD
+create_partitions.py -o out -f MSD_JMIR_SPECTRAL_ALL_All.arff -l labelsTopMAGD -s splitsTopMAGD

 -f denotes the .arff file containing data features
 -l denotes the file mapping the data entries to the correct labels -s denotes whether a data entry will fall into testing or training data -o is the directory where the result will be stored

-all of these file can be downloaded from http://www.ifs.tuwien.ac.at/mir/msd/download.html
+all of these files can be downloaded from http://www.ifs.tuwien.ac.at/mir/msd/download.html